Banks and funds will never quite be forex friends

 The clearest public evidence of day-to-day abuse of the relationship is the row over bank dealers' sharing of client order details to rig daily currency fixings, for which seven major lenders were fined $10 billion two years ago.

-Many bank dealers defend the behaviour of those involved by arguing that they were responding to aggressive gaming of the market by hedge funds, who are even less regulated.
+Many bank dealers defend the behavior of those involved by arguing that they were responding to aggressive gaming of the market by hedge funds, who are even less regulated.

 Debelle insists the code should provide enough clarity on how banks are supposed to behave to prevent such systematic abuse.